Rams snap skid by beating Falcons 37-10 as Ryan hurts ankle

+ATLANTA (AP) — Jalen Ramsey’s entrance boosted the Los Angeles Rams’ hopes they can return to the postseason.

+Matt Ryan’s exit with an ankle injury provided a painful reminder the Atlanta Falcons have little hope remaining to avoid another losing season.

-ATLANTA (AP) — Jared Goff threw for two touchdowns and ran for another, and the Los Angeles Rams returned to the site of last season’s Super Bowl loss to beat the reeling Atlanta Falcons 37-10 on Sunday.
+Jared Goff threw for two touchdowns and ran for another, and the Rams returned to the site of last season’s Super Bowl loss to beat the reeling Falcons 37-10 on Sunday.

-The Rams (4-3) snapped a three-game losing streak in the debut of cornerback Jalen Ramsey.
+The Rams (4-3) snapped a three-game losing streak in the debut of Ramsey, the former All-Pro cornerback acquired from Jacksonville earlier in the week.

+With Ramsey’s addition to the secondary, the Los Angeles defense enjoyed a productive day with five sacks, an interception and a fumble return for a touchdown.

 “We’re back on track,” said linebacker Dante Fowler, who had three sacks and a forced fumble.